nateshirley/codespeak/README.md

   """Find the latest order for the user and return the total price paid"""
 ```

-Now, the function's frame doesn't have access to the `Order` class, so the inference engine won't understand how to find the appropriate order.
-To fix this, add `Order` to the Function's frame.
+Now, the function's frame doesn't have access to the `Order` class, so it won't understand how to find the appropriate order.
+To fix this, add `Order` to the function's frame.

 ```python
 from codespeak import infer, Frame